Fedihosting-Foundation-Forks/fep/fep/5e53/fep-5e53.md

 ## Declaring an OOPS

-In order to apply an OOPs to an object, an author MAY set the JSON-LD properties `xRobotsTag` and/or `secGPC`.
+In order to apply an OOPS to an object, an author MAY set the JSON-LD properties `xRobotsTag` and/or `secGPC`.
 For example,